Pleasant Park station

 Pleasant Park station is a bus stop on Ottawa's Transitway served by OC Transpo buses.
 It is located in the southeastern transitway section at Pleasant Park Road (a collector road through Alta Vista) near Riverside Drive.
 The station is mostly used by people who take the 49 bus to or from Alta Vista, or by local residents in the nearby residential areas.

 The station has two levels: one connecting to Pleasant Park Road, the other to the transitway.
+Unusual for stations along the Southeast Transitway, there is no bridge or tunnel connecting the two sides.
+Pedestrians must cross the overpass after exiting at the upper level.

 It is one of the more lightly used stations due to the lack of any other trip generators or transfer connections.

 Service

 The following routes serve Pleasant Park: